 Pregnancy is the time when your body goes through a number of changes to accommodate and provide for the new baby.
 Changes in the breasts and the areolas, or the area around the nipples, are a definitive part of pregnancy.
-However, if proper care is not taken, these changes may cause discomfort and also alter the shape of your breasts significantly after pregnancy.
+However, if proper care is not taken, these changes may cause discomfort or significantly alter the shape of your breasts after pregnancy.

-It is evident that pregnancy is sure to be a busy time, but a few short tips and routines will help you take care of your body, prevent any discomfort caused due to the changes in your body and enjoy pregnancy at the same time.
+Though you may have a busy time during pregnancy, preparing to welcome your baby home, a few short tips and routines will help you take care of your body, prevent any discomfort caused due to the changes in your body, and enjoy pregnancy at the same time.

 Tips for Breast and Nipple Care in Pregnancy

-Most women tend to ignore breast care routine during pregnancy which makes it difficult for them to tend to their breasts later on.
-Here are a few tips for proper breast care during pregnancy you can incorporate into your everyday regimen.
+Most women tend to ignore breast care during pregnancy, which can make it tough to de Here are a few tips for proper breast care during pregnancy that you can incorporate into your everyday regimen.

 Since your breasts continue to increase in size starting from the first trimester, you may have to change your bra size a few times.
 Always remember to wear the right sized bra to avoid suffocation and discomfort.
-Avoid tight bras and bras with underwire; instead, opt for softly padded cotton bras.
+Avoid tight bras and bras with underwire.
+Instead, opt for softly padded cotton bras.
 Underwired bras tend to hamper milk production by blocking the milk ducts.
-You can also look for bras that offer you the right back support which can be necessary due to your growing breasts.
+You can also look for bras that offer you the right back support, which is essential for your growing breasts.

-Nipples may get dry and crack during pregnancy.
+Your nipples may get dry, and crack during pregnancy.
 Hence, it is important to retain moisture around the nipple area.
-You can do this by using olive oil or coconut oil and gently massaging the nipples before a bath.
-Massaging the breasts with coconut oil can also aid in blood circulation, lift them up and keep them firm and prevent sagging of the breasts that is common during pregnancy.
+You can do this by using olive oil or coconut oil and gently massaging the nipples before bath.
+Massaging the breasts with coconut oil can also aid in blood circulation, lift them up, keep them firm, and prevent sagging of the breasts that is common during pregnancy.

 Always ensure to not use any soap on the nipple during your daily baths.
 Soap tends to dry out the nipples and it can lead to cracking of the nipple area.

-After you step out of the shower, it is a good idea to apply some moisturizing cream on the nipples if they feel too dry.
+After you step out of the shower, it is a good idea to apply some moisturising cream on the nipples if they feel too dry.

 Some women may suffer from sore nipples that can be hard to bear.
-You can get some nipple protectors which can be used as a pad between the clothing and the nipples to aggravate the sore further.
+You can get some nipple protectors, which can be used as a pad between the clothing and the nipples to prevent the soreness from being aggravated.